-Indeed, the architecture of many of these popular media platforms is capitalist and corporate.
+And, as we know, the architecture of many of these popular media platforms is capitalist and corporate.
 As we have seen historically, specific messages of feminism are often incorporated into advertising and marketing, and contemporary popular feminism is no different.
 As both Ros and Catherine have pointed out, the contemporary landscape offers us constant emotional advertising campaigns, where major global companies (Verizon, CoverGirl, Dove, and so on), urge us to pay closer attention to girls and women and the obstacles they face in the world (and not surprisingly, these companies also imply that overcoming these obstacles depends on individual girls and women’s energies and ambitions, rather than examining the ways capitalism depends on gendered divisions of labor).
 The new ‘products’ in neoliberal capitalism, as Catherine has argued so powerfully, are heralded by successful female entrepreneurs who plead with girls and women to overcome ‘imposter syndrome’ and to ‘lean in’.
 Girl empowerment organizations, both in the US and in global development, insist that focusing on gender equality is ‘smarter economics’, and again, that girls and women need to ‘lean in’ to be economically successful.
 Teaching girls and women to code in computing, as a way to address the marginalization of women in technology industries, became a hot new industry itself.

 The brand of feminism has been stamped on clothing, jewelry, and other personal accutrements.
 Etsy and others offer feminist tank tops, buttons, and entire wardrobes.
-High fashion has also taken note: as part of 2017 collections, designer Christian Dior created a $710.00 t-shirt that proclaimed ‘We Should All Be Feminists’; Prabal Gurung’s more modestly priced version, at only $195.00, stated ‘This Is What A Feminist Looks Like’.
-Fast fashion outlets like H&M offer cheap crop tops that declare the need to ‘Empower Women’.
+We can buy ‘Empowered’ crop tops at H&M, or for those feminists who have financial means, we can wear the $710.00 t-shirt designed by Christian Dior that proclaims ‘We Should All Be Feminists’.
+We can drink our coffee out of mugs that say ‘Smash the Patriarchy’ or ‘Women Power’ (and indeed I do drink my coffee out of these mugs!).
+Pop-up shops in New York, Los Angeles, and London have all kinds of feminist merchandise for us to buy and then proudly display our feminism.

 But perhaps it is social and digital media that has been the most visible platform for popular feminism.
-We have seen an explosion of feminist hashtag activism, from #bringbackourgirls to #solidarityisforwhitewomen to #yesallwomen, to #NotOkay, and of course, to #metoo.
-The blogosphere has become an important site for feminists to express passionate defenses and celebrations of feminism and exhortations towards feminist and anti-racist activism.
-In order to emerge so forcefully, popular feminism needs a neoliberal capitalist context.
-Related to this, it needs digital media and its affordances, its commitment to capitalism, its expanded markets, its circulation capabilities.
+As I write about in Empowered, we have seen an explosion of feminist hashtag activism, from #bringbackourgirls to #solidarityisforwhitewomen to #yesallwomen, to #NotOkay, and of course, to #metoo.
+The blogosphere has become an important site for feminists to express passionate defenses and celebrations of feminism and exhortations toward feminist and anti-racist activism.
+But in order to emerge so forcefully, popular feminism needs a neoliberal capitalist context, including digital media and its affordances and its expanded markets and circulation capabilities.
 Digital media has afforded spaces and places for popular feminists to create media, voice their opinions, launch a business.
 So for me, contemporary feminism is popular in part because of the media forms on which it circulates; feminist messages of gender inequality, body-positivity, equal pay for equal work, the normalization of sexual harassment, self-confidence – these circulate and achieve visibility on multiple media platforms and industries.

-To be clear: the popular feminism I am discussing focuses on media expressions and their circulation – I am not making an argument about the political intentions that energize a variety of feminist practices; it is about how these political intentions are marshalled by institutions and structures, and what they make available and what they foreclose in terms of politics.
+I want to be clear here; the popular feminism I discuss in my book focuses on media expressions and their circulation – I am not making an argument about the political intentions that energize a variety of feminist practices; it is about how these political intentions are marshalled by institutions and structures, and what they make available and what they foreclose in terms of politics.